 A warm up is important before each run to get your body and mind ready for the run ahead.

-Your warm up should consist of light jogging and dynamic stretches.
+Your warm up should consist of light jogging and some dynamic stretches.

 You can also include a few running drills to focus on your running technique.